ppraveentr/MobileCore/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](http://mit-license.org)
 [![Build Status](https://travis-ci.org/ppraveentr/MobileCore.svg?branch=master)](https://travis-ci.org/ppraveentr/MobileCore)

-Lets consider you are developing a Mobile application, be it for Prototyping or Enterprise, writing Auto-Layout or Network-layer code from scratch isn't always easy and its time consuming.
-This Core component takes care of all these hassles for you.
+Lets consider you are developing a Mobile application, be it for Prototyping or Enterprise, finding right set of utitlies all in one place or configuring application Theme, writing a Network-layer  isn't always easy and its time consuming to write the code from scratch.

-MobileCore is a Swift library consisting in a set of extensions to help dealing with
+MobileCore takes care of all these hassles for you.
+Its a Swift library consisting in a set of extensions to help dealing with
-- [x] Auto Layout programatically.
+- [x] Programatically groping set of UIElements using auto-layout.
-- [x] Configure entier Application's theme using simple JSON.
+- [x] Configuring and maintaining Application's theme via simple JSON.
-- [x] Defining, creating and managing RESTfull service layer and Domain Object in JSON format.
+- [x] Creating and managing RESTfull service layer and Domain Object via JSON.
+- [x] Customized UIKit elements.

 ### What's included

-Within the download you'll find the following sub-projects and an integrated sample workspace `FTMobileCoreSampleWorkspace`.
+MobileCore contains the following projects, an integrated sample workspace `FTMobileCoreSampleWorkspace` featuring the usecase on how these framework works together.

 ```
 MobileCore/